Trans Legal Clinic

 TRANS LEGAL FUND

 Our clinic is trans-led, 100% volunteer organisation providing advocacy services to trans* and non-binary people who are interacting with legal infrastructure in England and Wales as a result of their gender identity.
 Our team of volunteers and legal practitioners, come together toward one common goal; Trans* Liberation.
-The Trans Legal Clinic exists because the legal system excludes us.
 Our work spans four core areas:

 -